DaScient/SuperTrendTradingBot/Jason - Binance Scratchpad/README.md

 **Instructions**

-1. Open terminal.
-2. $ python log.py
+1. Open terminal and run: $ python log.py
-3. Open new terminal.
-4. $ python test.py
+2. Open new terminal and run: $ python test.py
-5. Outputs are passed to log.py terminal.
+3. Outputs are passed to log.py terminal.